AYearOf/ayearof.github.io/_posts/2016-01-05-choice-of-robotics-sets.md

 title: Choice of Robotics Sets
 ---

+Let's get something clear right from the start: I'm talking about *toy or hobby robots*.

+I don't mean that derogatory,
+but I'm not talking about building or controlling industrial or even professional robots.
+The level of structural, mechanical and electrical engineering knowledge required by [those kinds of robots][truerobots] are beyond the pursuit of hobbyists and more into career territory.
+And they aren't cheap either.

+Moving on.

 The first choice I had to make in pursuing my [Year or Hobbies: Robotics][hobbies2016] was which direction to go in?
 The choices are threefold: already built robots — leaning more towards programming (eg OWI) robotics kits (Mindstorms, VEX),